AboutContactTermsPrivacy PolicyRefund Policy

 Skin checks before building a Korean skincare routine

-- Day and night split: mornings usually stay lighter, while evenings are where cleansing and treatment steps matter more.
+• Day and night split: mornings typically stay lighter, while evenings are where cleansing and treatment steps matter more.

-- Product count rule: if you cannot explain why a step is there, it usually does not belong in the routine yet.
+• Product count rule: if you cannot explain why a step is there, it typically does not belong in the routine yet.

 The biggest mistake is treating every step as mandatory every day.
-A Korean skincare routine works best when the structure is stable but the intensity changes with weather, irritation, oil level, and how your skin handled the previous few days.
+A Korean skincare routine is strongest when the structure is stable but the intensity changes with weather, irritation, oil level, and how your skin handled the previous few days.

 That is why routine order matters.
 Once the order is readable, adding or removing one product becomes much easier than rebuilding the whole shelf from scratch.